ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 Data retrieval in ESMValTool has two main aspects from the user's point of
 view:

-* data can be found by the tool, subject to availability on disk;
+* data can be found by the tool, subject to availability on disk or `ESGF <https://esgf.llnl.gov/>`_;
 * it is the user's responsibility to set the correct data retrieval parameters;

 The first point is self-explanatory: if the user runs the tool on a machine that has access to a data repository or multiple data repositories, then ESMValTool will look for and find the available data requested by the user.
+If the files are not found locally, the tool will search the ESGF_ and download the missing files, provided that they are available.

 The second point underlines the fact that the user has full control over what type and the amount of data is needed for the analyses.
 Setting the data